awaisCh07/neondara/README.md

 This page provides a focused view of your history with a single person.
 - **Person Information**: Displays the person's name and relation.
 - **Balance Summary**: Shows a clear summary of total money given, total money received, and the final net balance.
-- **Transaction History**: A complete timeline of every Niondra entry associated with that person.
+- **Transaction History**: A complete timeline of every Neondara entry associated with that person.
+- **Export Person History**: The user menu's "Export Data" option will download a CSV containing only the transactions for this specific person.

 ### 5. Language Support
 - The application is fully internationalized with support for English and Urdu.